Kayli/logspub/dev/java.md

 ## gradle

+- its somewhat similar to make, but for java
 - may take several seconds to run a trivial command
   - to speedup execution, enable daemon mode [4]

+## servlet

+- is a part of jvm enterprise edition apis
+- is analogous to some parts of asp.net

+- provides abstractions for working with http
+  - HttpServlet: request handler class
+    - uses web.xml to map urls to HttpServlet classes
+    - or annotations to do the same thing but in code
+  - request, response, session, cookie

+- jsp: java server pages
+  - similar to cshtml files (razor)
+  - may contain
+    - directive: import-related stuff
+    - declaration: init-related stuff
+    - scriptlet: java code inside jsp markup
+    - markup: html

+- restful services

+- using standard java ee apis
+  - classes are located in javax.ws.rs
+  - each api resource path is mapped to a class annotated with @Path
+  - annotations: @Path, @GET, @Produces, etc

+## spring ecosystem

+- originated as ioc container framework, but accumulated lots of additional stuff
+- spring boot
+  - provides default configuration and ways to override/extend it
+  - package: org.springframework.boot

+- spring mvc
+  - builds on top of servlet apis
+  - restful services
+    - package: org.springframework.web.bind.annotation.RestController
+  - implemnents front-controller pattern to map requests to classes
+  - can render jsp pages using tomcat jasper

+- spring boot security
+  - offers baked-in auth services, dao and ui

 ## desktop apps development [5]